How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Exporting data from Office 365 to PST is a great solution, that will help a particular user or admin of an organization to avoid or overcome the above situations.

-Four Different Ways to Export PST from Office 365 Mailbox to Hands On
+What are the Different Ways to Export Office 365 Mailbox to PST?

-Microsoft has not designed any specific tool especially to download Office 365 mailboxes and other items to PST format (like New-MailboxExportRequest) command
+Microsoft has not designed any specific tool especially to export Office 365 mailboxes and other items to PST format (like New-MailboxExportRequest) command.
+However, these are a few ways that we can use to perform this task easily.

-So, eDiscovery Content Search is only the manual approach available for the user to export Office 365 Exchange Online mailbox to PST.
+So, eDiscovery Content Search becomes a prime and manual approach available for the user to export Office 365 Exchange Online mailbox to PST.
 This will enable users to download and protect their Outlook 365 Online data.

-Requirements to Use eDiscovery Content Search to Export Office 365 Mailbox to PST
+Requirements to Use eDiscovery Content Search to Office 365 Export Mailbox to PST From Admin Center

-Below elaborated step-by-step solution for Admin to export O365 mailboxes to PST using the eDiscovery PST Export Tool.
+Below elaborated step-by-step solution for Admin to export PST from Office 365 Webmail using eDiscovery PST Export Tool.

 Important: eDiscovery can also be used to export on-premises Exchange 2016 / 2013 mailboxes.

 Step 1.
-Firstly, you need to login into your Office 365 account and launch Microsoft 365 Admin center
+First, you must log into your Office 365 account and launch Microsoft 365 Admin Center.

 Login to Admin Centre

 Step 2.
-From the Admin centers, click on the Security and Compliance option
+From the Admin Centers portal, in order to export PST from Office 365 security and compliance, click on the Security and Compliance option.

 export o365 mailbox to pst